PayU Review

 Regional Breakdown

-India is the killer market by volume.
-UPI dominates Indian eCommerce and skill-gaming deposits, and PayU's PA license plus direct UPI integration matters at the rail layer.
-Poland is the strongest CEE market - PayU is one of the top three checkout methods in Polish eCommerce, BLIK runs through PayU as a native participant, and the consumer brand is recognized at checkout.
+India is the largest market by volume, though the 2026 Online Gaming Act ends the skill-gaming and fantasy deposit flows that drove that volume on the iGaming side.
+UPI still dominates Indian eCommerce, and PayU's PA license plus direct UPI integration matters at the rail layer for permitted and non-gambling categories.
+Poland is the strongest CEE market for iGaming.
+PayU is one of the top three checkout methods in Polish eCommerce, BLIK runs through PayU as a native participant, and the consumer brand is recognized at checkout.
 Romania, Czech and Hungary are smaller but real.
 Turkey runs through PayU's local entity with TRY card acquiring.
 Southeast Asia is mostly card-funded with some wallet support (Paytm and PhonePe equivalents exist as separate integrations market-by-market).
 For LATAM-focused operators, EBANX, dLocal or AstroPay are the correct conversation.
-For Africa, PayU's exit was complete - look at Flutterwave or Paystack instead.
+For Africa, PayU's exit was complete.
+Look at Flutterwave or Paystack instead.

 Key Features for iGaming Operators